wduquette/advent/README.md

 To do this properly we would need a notion of the distance between two rooms;
 just because they are adjacent in the link map doesn't mean they are close to each other.
 A link could be a long road, for example.

+Note, though, that most of this can be handled by rules, provided that the WorldQuery trait provides an easy way to handle distance.

 ### NPCs and Monsters